SORSE/sorse.github.io/_pages/programme/bazaar.md

 toc_sticky: true
 ---

-The topic bazaar is a place to encourage and create collaborations, these can then be presented in a variety of formats within the conference.
+The topic bazaar is a place to encourage and create collaborations that can then be presented in a variety of formats within the conference.
 For example, someone might have an idea for a workshop but would prefer to refine their concept with a collaborator before presenting.
 Another example could be someone wanting collaborators, with different skill sets, to work on their open-source project.
 This might lead to a talk about the open-source software, or on the collaborative process itself.